rbdannenberg/soundcool/src/README.md

     help says "Create a new schema in the connected server", and note that databases are called "schemas".)

   - Initialize the soundcool database.
-If using mysql command line, run this command in terminal in the soundcool/src/database directory:
+If using mysql command line, run this where user "soundcool" and password "password" match the CREATE USER command above.
+(In my test, I got prompted for a password, so I'm not sure this is right -RBD).
+Run this command in terminal in the `soundcool/src/database directory`:
     ```sql
     mysql -u soundcool -p soundcool < create-soundcool-db.sql
     ```

-    (Note: user "soundcool" and password "password" match the CREATE USER command above.)

     If using MySQL workbench, use File:Open SQL Script... to open the `database/create-soundcool-db.sql` file.